 But keep in mind that you won't get a flat stomach with crunches alone, says Cotton.
 Burning belly fat requires the well-known formula: using up more calories than you take in.

 "Crunches work the ab muscles; [they're] not to be mistaken as exercise that burns the fat over the abdominals," he says.
 "That's the biggest myth in exercise going."
+Learn more about the best ab exercises and how to perform them.

 7. Bent-over Row